 You may think the only option after bankruptcy is a payday loan, but there are several solid alternatives to payday loans for bankrupts.
-Thanks to modern banking technology, it’s easier than ever to find a lender that offers personal loans to people with poor credit or a past bankruptcy.
+Thanks to modern banking technology, finding a lender that offers personal loans to people with poor credit or a past bankruptcy is easier than ever.

 If you’re looking for a way to get back on your feet after bankruptcy and start rebuilding credit, here are the best bankruptcy loan options.

 Can you qualify for a personal loan after bankruptcy?

 When a person files for bankruptcy, their credit score takes a dive.
 This makes it extremely difficult to qualify for most forms of financing.

 Most traditional lenders, including banks and credit unions, will reject applications for unsecured loans from consumers with bad credit or derogatory marks (ex. bankruptcy or accounts in collections) on their credit report.
 After all, lenders usually have minimum eligibility requirements for their loan products, such as:

 - fair or good credit (580 to 739, according to Experian)

 - stable income

 The lenders who are willing to work with bankrupts usually place unfavorable terms on their loan products, such as higher interest rates and other fees that other consumers don’t have.
 As a result, many people who file for bankruptcy end up turning to predatory lenders who offer high-interest payday and installment loans at unreasonable rates.

 There are reputable lenders willing to work with those with a less than stellar credit history.
 When making their decision, these lenders will consider other factors besides the consumer’s credit score or bankruptcy.
 These factors include: